 Putnam had 1000 copies of "Peg o' My Heart" b/w "Fantasy Impromptu" pressed by Mercury.
 (Actually, "Fantasy Impromptu," from the Harmonicats' second session, may have been intended as the A side.
 Murad, Les, and Fiore all told Danny Wilson that they first thought that the light-classical sound of "Fantasy Impromptu" would have the broader public appeal.)
-The label on these was Universal, and the issue number was probably 1 (though we would like confirmation on that, and on the designated A and B sides).
-The release was announced in Billboard for March 1, 1947: "Universal Recording, local firm headed by Bill Putnam, is toying with the idea of its own permanent record label and will issue 1,000 copies of a test release by the Harmonicats, harmonica trio, and Sid Fisher's Trio."
+The label on these trial copies was Universal, and the issue number was probably 1 (though we would like confirmation on that, and on the designated A and B sides).
+The release had been announced in Billboard for March 1, 1947: "Universal Recording, local firm headed by Bill Putnam, is toying with the idea of its own permanent record label and will issue 1,000 copies of a test release by the Harmonicats, harmonica trio, and Sid Fisher's Trio."

 Much to Putnam's surprise, his 1000 copies sold out in two days, after DJ Eddie Hubbard played "Peg o' My Heart" on the radio.
 To capitalize on its popularity, Putnam raised $50,000 so the the Universal label could press and distribute the record.
 But he lacked adequate distribution, so after moving 100,000 copies in Illinois, Indiana, and Wisconsin, which took him less than a month, he struck the deal with Buckley and Garrett to form Vitacoustic.